jmn22/class-sandbox-repo/syllabus.rst

 :Project Details: Project details, including budgets, part ordering procedures, etc. will be detailed in lecture with a separate handout.

 :SolidWorks and Pratt Student Machine Shop: Everyone will be receiving training in the 3D CAD software `SolidWorks <http://www.solidworks.com>`_.
-Additionally, everyone needs to be certified to use the `Pratt Student Machine Shop <http://studentshop.pratt.duke.edu/>`_.
-Please complete the online machine shop training and schedule a time for the safety exam with Steve Earp sometime in September!!  **Note that you cannot just have some of your group members certified to use the shop; all members must be certified to pass the class.**
+Additionally, everyone (not just some group members) needs to be certified to use the `Pratt Student Machine Shop <http://studentshop.pratt.duke.edu/>`_.
+Please complete the online machine shop training and schedule a time for the safety exam with Steve Earp sometime in September!!

 :Grading: The following grading scheme is subject to change as the semester progresses.